scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Ideally, the trust architecture allows parties that mutually trust each other to form their own trust "union" or "domain", and to freely decide whether to trust other trust unions (domains) outside their own trust bubble.

 To fulfill the above requirements, which in fact apply well to inter-domain networking, SCION introduces the concept of **Isolation Domains**.
 An Isolation Domain (ISD) is a building block for achieving high availability, scalability, and support for heterogeneous trust.
-It consists of a logical grouping of ASes that share a uniform trust environment (i.e., a common jurisdiction).
+It consists of a logical grouping of ASes that share a uniform trust environment (i.e. a common jurisdiction).

 An ISD is administered by one or multiple ASes, called the **voting ASes**.
 Furthermore, each ISD has a set of ASes that form the ISD core; these are the **core ASes**.
-The set of core and voting ASes can, but not necessarily have to, overlap.
-It is governed by a policy called the **Trust Root Configuration** (TRC), which is negotiated by the ISD core.
-The TRC defines the locally scoped roots of trust used to validate bindings between names and public keys.
+The set of core and voting ASes can, but do not necessarily have to, overlap.
+It is governed by a policy called the **Trust Root Configuration** (TRC), which is negotiated by the ISD core, and which defines the locally scoped roots of trust used to validate bindings between names and public keys.

 Authentication in SCION is based on digital certificates that bind identifiers to public keys and carry digital signatures that are verified by roots of trust.
 SCION allows each ISD to define its own set of trust roots, along with the policy governing their use.
-Such scoping of trust roots within an ISD improves security, as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
+Such scoping of trust roots within an ISD improves security as compromise of a private key associated with a trust root cannot be used to forge a certificate outside the ISD.
 An ISD's trust roots and policy are encoded in the TRC, which has a version number, a list of public keys that serves as root of trust for various purposes, and policies governing the number of signatures required for performing different types of actions.
 The TRC serves as a way to bootstrap all authentication within SCION.
 Additionally, TRC versioning is used to efficiently revoke compromised roots of trust.

-The TRC also provides *trust agility*, that is, it enables users to select the trust roots used to initiate certificate validation.
-This implies that users are free to choose an ISD they believe maintains a non-compromised set of trust roots.
+The TRC also provides *trust agility*, that is it enables users to select the trust roots used to initiate certificate validation.
+This implies that users are free to choose an ISD they believe maintains a uncompromised set of trust roots.
 ISD members can also decide whether to trust other ISDs and thus transparently define trust relationships between parts of the network.
-The SCION trust model, therefore, differs from the one provided by other PKI architectures.
+The SCION trust model therefore, differs from the one provided by other PKI architectures.

+The need for trust agility also means that SCION does not by design provide IP prefix origin validation as provided by RPKI {{RFC8210}}.
+RPKI's trust model is currently reliant on the trust roots provided by the five Regional Internet Registries, and therefore outside of the governance of an ISD.

 ## Trust Relations within an Isolation Domain

-As already mentioned previously, the control-plane PKI, SCION's concept of trust, is organized on ISD-level.
-Each ISD can independently specify its own Trust Root Configuration (TRC) and build its own verification chain.
+As previously mentioned, the Control Plane PKI is organized at an ISD level whereby each ISD can independently specify its own Trust Root Configuration (TRC) and build its own verification chain.
 Each TRC consists of a collection of signed root certificates, which are used to sign CA certificates, which are in turn used to sign AS certificates.
-The TRC also includes ISD-policies that specify, for example, the TRC's usage, validity, and future updates.
-A TRC is a fundamental component of an ISD's control-plane PKI.
-The so-called **base TRC** constitutes the ISD's trust anchor.
-It is signed during a signing ceremony by the voting ASes and then distributed throughout the ISD.
+The TRC also includes ISD policies that specify, for example, the TRC's usage, validity, and future updates.
+The so-called **base TRC** constitutes the ISD's trust anchor which is signed during a signing ceremony by the voting ASes and then distributed throughout the ISD.

 ### Updates and Trust Resets {#trust-reset}

 There are two types of TRC updates: regular and sensitive.
 A **regular TRC update** is a periodic re-issuance of the TRC where the entities and policies listed in the TRC remain unchanged, whereas a **sensitive TRC update** is an update that modifies critical aspects of the TRC, such as the set of core ASes.
-In both cases, the base TRC remains unchanged.
+In both cases the base TRC remains unchanged.

 If the ISD's TRC has been compromised, it is necessary for an ISD to re-establish the trust root.
 This is possible with a process called **trust reset** (if permitted by the ISD's trust policy).
 In this case, a new base TRC is created.

 ### Substitutes to Certificate Revocation {#substitutes-to-revocation}

-The CP-PKI does not explicitly support certificate revocation.
-Instead, it relies on the two mechanisms described above and on short-lived certificates.
+The Control Plane PKI does not explicitly support certificate revocation.
+Instead it relies on the two mechanisms described above and on short-lived certificates.
 This approach constitutes an attractive alternative to a revocation system for the following reasons:

 - Both short-lived certificates and revocation lists must be signed by a CA. Instead of periodically signing a new revocation list, the CA can simply re-issue all the non-revoked certificates.
 Although the overhead of signing multiple certificates is greater than that of signing a single revocation list, the overall complexity of the system is reduced.
-In the CP-PKI the number of certificates that each CA must renew is manageable as it is limited to at most the number of ASes within an ISD.
+In the Control Plane PKI the number of certificates that each CA must renew is manageable as it is limited to at most the number of ASes within an ISD.
 - Even with a revocation system, a compromised key cannot be instantaneously revoked.
-Through their validity period, both short-lived certificates and revocation lists implicitly define an attack window (i.e., a period during which an attacker who managed to compromise a key could use it before it becomes invalid).
+Through their validity period, both short-lived certificates and revocation lists implicitly define an attack window (i.e. a period during which an attacker who managed to compromise a key could use it before it becomes invalid).
 In both cases, the CA must consider a tradeoff between efficiency and security when picking this validity period.

 ## Overview of Certificates, Keys, and Roles

-The base TRC constitutes the root of trust within an ISD. {{figure-1}} provides a first impression of the trust chain within an ISD, based on its TRC.
+The base TRC constitutes the root of trust within an ISD. {{figure-1}} provides a view of the trust chain within an ISD, based on its TRC.
 For detailed descriptions, please refer to [](#cert-specs) and [](#trc-specification).

 ~~~~
                                     TRC 2